hashicorp/terraform-provider-aws/website/docs/r/ssm_document.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the document.
-* `attachments` - (Optional) A list of key/value pairs describing attachments to a version of a document.
+* `attachments_source` - (Optional) One or more configuration blocks describing attachments sources to a version of a document.
 Defined below.
 * `content` - (Required) The JSON or YAML content of the document.
 * `document_format` - (Optional, defaults to JSON) The format of the document.
 Valid document types include: `JSON` and `YAML`
 * `document_type` - (Required) The type of the document.
 Valid document types include: `Automation`, `Command`, `Package`, `Policy`, and `Session`
 * `permissions` - (Optional) Additional Permissions to attach to the document.
 See [Permissions](#permissions) below for details.
 * `tags` - (Optional) A mapping of tags to assign to the object.

-## attachments
+## attachments_source

-The `attachments` block supports the following:
+The `attachments_source` block supports the following:

 * `key` - (Required) The key describing the location of an attachment to a document.
 Valid key types include: `SourceUrl` and `S3FileUrl`
 * `values` - (Required) The value describing the location of an attachment to a document